On This Page

 - Hospital staff can release the person prior to the end of the commitment period if they are psychiatrically stable before that point.
 They can request a recommitment hearing if the person has not stabilized within the commitment period.

 It’s important to understand that it’s rare for people to be committed for long periods of time.
-Even if the person is committed for a full 30 days, it’s common for them to be stabilized and released before that.
+Even if the person is committed for a full 30 days, they’re really only committed for as long as it takes to get well.
+It’s common for them to be stabilized and released before that—they are often only in treatment for a few days.

 What Part of the Commitment Process Differs From State to State?